ibm-cloud-docs/BlockStorage/replication.md

 When your original source volume is repaired, you can start a controlled Failback to your original source volume.
 In a controlled Failback,

 - The acting source volume is taken offline,
-- A snapshot is taken
+- A snapshot is taken,
 - The replication cycle is completed,
 - The just-taken data snapshot is activated,
 - And the source volume becomes active for mounting.

-Be aware that when a Failback is started, the replication relationship is flipped again.
+When a Failback is started, the replication relationship is flipped again.
 Your source volume is restored as your source volume, and your target volume is the target volume again as indicated by the **LUN Name** followed by **REP**.

 Failbacks are started under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-1. Click your active Endurance LUN ("target").
+1. Click your active LUN ("target").
-2. Click **Replica** and click **Actions** in the upper-right corner.
+2. In the upper right, click **Replica** and click **Actions**.
 3. Select **Failback**.
-   Expect a message across the top of the page that shows the failover is in progress.
-Additionally, an icon appears next to your volume on the **{{site.data.keyword.blockstorageshort}}** indicating that an active transaction is occurring.
+   >Expect a message across the top of the page that shows the failover is in progress.
+Additionally, an icon appears next to your volume on the **{{site.data.keyword.blockstorageshort}}** that indicates that an active transaction is occurring.
 Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
 During the Failback process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.
-   Another message informs you when your source volume is live.
-Your target volume has an Inactive status.
-4. In the upper right corner, click **View All {{site.data.keyword.blockstorageshort}}** link.
+4. In the upper right, click **View All {{site.data.keyword.blockstorageshort}}** link.
-5. Click your active Endurance LUN (source).
-This volume has an **Active** status now.
+5. Click your active LUN ("source").
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-block_storage.html) for instructions.